Perris Hill Park

 A Historic Urban Oasis

-Throughout its history, Perris Hill Park has been a center for various recreational activities.
-It has hosted Major League and Minor League baseball teams, with the Pittsburgh Pirates using it as their spring training camp in the 1930s.
+The park has some serious athletic credentials.
+Back in the day, it hosted Major League and Minor League baseball teams, with the Pittsburgh Pirates choosing these grounds for their spring training in the 1930s.

 All Features & Facilities